software-mansion-labs/expo-live-updates/README.md

 There are some restrictions that should be followed while managing Live Updates via Firebase Cloud Messaging.
 Keep in mind that passing:

 - `notificationId` with event `'start'` is prohibited and will result in error.
 Notification id is generated on Live Update start and cannot be customized.
-- `iconUrl` is not fully supported on API 36.1.
-On this version notification icon is your app icon and the only place where you will be able to see the difference is status bar.
-- `shortCriticalText` of length longer than 7 characters is not recommended.
-There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).
-- `progressIndeterminate` as `true`, the notification will show an indeterminate progress bar.
-When `false`, it will show a determinate progress bar with the current progress relative to the maximum value.
-All progress fields are optional.
-At least `progressIndeterminate: true` or `progressValue` must be included for the progress to be displayed.
-- `subText` provides information displayed in the notification, but there are no guarantees where exactly it will be located.
-Usually it is placed in the notification header.
-- `showTime` as `false`, the notification time will be hidden.
-When `true`, the notification time will be displayed based on the provided timestamp from `time` property.
-All time fields are optional.
-By default, the notification time is displayed with the time of its creation on the native side - for FCM Live Updates it will be the time of message delivery.
-- `time` affects status chip content, but only when the given timestamp is at least 2 minutes in the future.
-When `time` is passed together with `showCriticalText`, only `showCriticalText` will be displayed in status chip.
-- `progress.max` and `progress.segments` at the same time will result in omitting `progress.max` value, because maximum value is based on provided segments.
-- `progressPoints` must be specific format.
-Convert your points of type `LiveUpdateProgressPoint[]` to JSON and pass string with JSON as `progressPoints`.
+- `progressPoints` must be a specific string format.
+Convert your points of type `LiveUpdateProgressPoint[]` to JSON and pass it as string to `progressPoints`.
-- `progressSegments` must be specific format.
-Convert your segments of type `LiveUpdateProgressSegment[]` to JSON and pass string with JSON `progressSegments`.
+- `progressSegments` ust be a specific string format.
+Convert your segments of type `LiveUpdateProgressSegment[]` to JSON and pass it string to `progressSegments`.

 ## expo-live-updates is created by Software Mansion